-Roast: Medium Artisan small batch roasted, and shipped the day you order.
+Roast: Light Artisan small batch roasted, and shipped the day you order.

 Produced by the Peterson Family, third generation coffee growers and owners of Hacienda La Esmeralda, located in the Chiriquí province of the Boquete region in Panama.
 This coffee is a prized Geisha Arabica coffee.
 Geisha from Hacienda La Esmeralda has rated first by many well regarded critics and associations, making it the world's most famous geisha coffee.
 It has even won the Panama Cup of Excellence!

 As a result, it's also one of the most in demand and expensive coffees in the world.
 Authentic Hacienda La Esmerelda sells for upwards of $50-65+ per 8 ounces.
 Usually what makes it cost more is fancier packaging.